bahaidev/textbrowser/README.md

         (Only used currently for localization, but is intended for providing surrounding navigation information such as breadcrumbs.)

-    -   `namespace` - Namespace to use as a prefix for all `localStorage` or `indexedDB` usage.
+    -   `namespace` - Namespace to use as a prefix for all `localStorage`, caching, or `indexedDB` usage.
 Defaults to `"textbrowser"` but this could clash with other *TextBrowser* projects on the same origin, so you should change for your project.
 (This setting might be used in the future for any other namespacing.)

     -   `allowPlugins` - Enables `files.json`-specified plugins to be run.